 - the Determining Authority considers a Committee Final Report and makes a Final Determination containing the decision on the appropriate sanctions to apply.

 Publishing Committee outcomes

-If your matter is referred to a Committee and a finding of inappropriate practice is made the Director can publish your name, address, profession / speciality, the nature of your conduct and the sanctions the Determining Authority applied.
+If your matter is referred to a Committee and a finding of inappropriate practice is made the Director can publish your name, address, profession/speciality, the nature of your conduct and the sanctions the Determining Authority applied.
 The option to publish information becomes available to the Director only after a Final Determination has come into effect.
-The Director cannot publish your details, or the details of Agreements entered into under section 92 of the Act.

 At any time during the PSR process, a referral to a regulatory body could be made.

-If clinical information revealed during the review causes the Director or a Committee to form a concern regarding non-compliance with professional standards or identifies any significant threat to a patient's life or health, PSR can refer the matter to your medical board or professional registration body.
+If clinical information revealed during the review causes the Director, a Committee or the Determining Authority to have a concern regarding any significant threat to a patient's life or health, or non-compliance with professional standards, the matter may be referred to the relevant professional disciplinary, regulatory, or registration body.

 If the Director or Committee has reason to consider that there may have been fraud or another offence under the Health Insurance Act has been committed, the matter may be referred to the Department of Health for investigation.